 I just read a New Republic article about Orlando Cruz, the Puerto Rican featherweight boxer with a 19-2-1 record.
 Apparently Cruz has just shaken up the sports world by acknowledging that he is gay.
 For reasons I’ll explain in a moment, the affair has got me thinking of Shakespeare.

 Given the macho culture of male athletics, which is particularly pronounced in boxing, Cruz’s coming out is remarkable.
 The blowback has been instantaneous.
 Apparently, in his most recent fight with Mexican boxer Jorge Pazos, Mexican audience members jeered him in “high-pitched sissy voices.”
 Although Cruz, as expected, won the fight, the media attention had clearly drained him and he experienced more difficulties than expected.

-Male athletes who have come out of the closet before this, but almost always after their sports careers had ended.
+Male athletes have come out of the closet before this but almost always after their sports careers had ended.
 Cruz is distinctive for coming out while he’s still boxing.

 Shakespeare would find the whole affair no big deal.
 Renaissance England saw homosexuality differently than we do today, blurring the line between male friendship and same sex attraction.
 Furthermore, the commonly held homosexual stereotype was of a hyper-masculine male, not an effeminate one.
 Cruz would have seemed normal.